byronlong99/byronlong99.github.io/_posts/2021-04-16-Console App and Main Principal.markdown

 ref: console
 ---

+Este blog se intenta dar una explicacion muy clara de los conceptos de programacion desde la comienza en .NET.
+Sin embargo,

 This blog is intended to give a straightforward, explanation of programming concepts starting from the beginning in .NET.
 However, I will omit the setup of the IDE and creation of the project.
 Since this is **the .NET Core** we will use C# as the example language, but most (if not all) of the concepts are applicable to all languages.

 To have a program, we must first have a **starting point**.
 The main method provides us with our starting point.
 When we execute the program, it will begin on line 9 in the below code block.
 The resulting output of the console would be **“Hello World”** and the program would terminate since there are no more lines of code to execute.